Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Methods

 \subsection{Reservoir computing model}

-In the following, we briefly review the reservoir computing model (RCM) \cite{Jaeger2004}.
+In the following, we briefly review the reservoir computing model (RCM) \cite{Jaeger2004}. {Our algorithm is a supervised machine learning algorithm which is run as a single validation split.
+This includes (1) training, (2) validation, and (3) test phases.
+The PIV data are correspondingly split into three subsets.
+Other more complex scenarios, such as $k$-fold cross validations, are possible and have been discussed only recently for RCMs in ref.~\cite{Lukosevicius2021}.}

 The reservoir is a random, recurrently and sparsely connected network.
 The model consists of the input layer, the reservoir, and the output layer as shown in figure \ref{fig:sketch}(a).
-The input layer takes the training data in the form of discrete time series ${\bm \Omega}(t)=(\omega_z^{(1)}(t),\dots ,\omega_z^{(N_{\rm PIV})}(t))$ with $N_{\rm PIV}$ the number grid points of the PIV measurement region $A$.
-Vorticity data are converted at each instant into a reservoir state vector ${\bm r}(t)\in \mathbb{R}^N$ with a number of reservoir nodes $N\gg N_{\rm PIV}$.
-This is done by a random weight matrix $W^{({\rm in})} \in \mathbb{R}^{N\times N_{\rm PIV}}$ which is determined at the beginning of the training and left unchanged,
+The input layer takes the training data in the form of discrete time series ${\bm \Omega}^{\rm in}(t)=(\omega_z^1(t),\dots ,\omega_z^{N_{\rm in}}(t))$ with $N_{\rm in}$ the number of selected grid points of the PIV measurement region $A$; see the red squares in figure \ref{fig:sketch}(b).
+Vorticity data are converted at each instant into a reservoir state vector ${\bm r}(t)\in \mathbb{R}^N$ with a number of reservoir nodes $N\gg N_{\rm in}$.
+This is done by a random weight matrix $W^{\rm in} \in \mathbb{R}^{N\times N_{\rm in}}$ which is determined at the beginning of the training and left unchanged,

-The reservoir is described by a symmetric adjacency matrix $W^r \in \mathbb{R}^{N\times N}$, also determined initially and left unchanged.
-Typically, an ensemble of different realizations of the reservoir matrix is considered in the training process.
-Two important parameters of $W^r$ are the reservoir density $D$ of active nodes and the spectral radius $\rho(W^r)$, which is set by the largest absolute value of the eigenvalues.
-The reservoir nodes are updated by a simple nonlinear dynamical system evolves which comprises the short-term memory of the network,
+The reservoir is described by a symmetric adjacency matrix $W^r \in \mathbb{R}^{N\times N}$, also determined initially as a random matrix and left unchanged.
+Typically, an ensemble of different random realizations of the reservoir matrix is considered in the training process.
+Two important parameters of $W^r$ are the reservoir density $D$ of active nodes and the spectral radius $\rho(W^r)$, which is set by the largest absolute value of the eigenvalues. {The reservoir nodes are updated by a simple nonlinear dynamical system.
+The discrete time evolution is given by

-where nonlinearity enters in the form of an activation function by a hyperbolic tangent.
-The leakage rate is $0<\alpha<1$ and the spectral radius of the reservoir is typically taken $\rho(W^r)\lesssim 1$.
-The final of the three building blocks of the RCM is the random output weight matrix $W^{({\rm out})} \in \mathbb{R}^{N_{\rm PIV}\times N}$ which maps the updated reservoir vector back to the vorticity field,
+where nonlinearity enters in the form of an activation function, here by a hyperbolic tangent.} The leakage rate is $0<\alpha<1$ and the spectral radius of the reservoir is typically taken $\rho(W^r)\lesssim 1$.
+The final of the three building blocks of the RCM is the output weight matrix $W^{\rm out} \in \mathbb{R}^{N_{\rm PIV}\times N}$ which maps the updated reservoir vector back to the vorticity field {and is not random},